Silent Signs You Aren’t Getting Enough Vitamins

 Your body needs the electrolyte potassium to help your muscles contract.
 A dip in levels of the mineral can cause muscle cramping, often appearing in the calf area.
 Potassium deficiency is rarely caused by low dietary intake—excessive sweating, diarrhea, vomiting, and loss of fluid are the more likely culprits.

-The fix: Women need 2,600 mg and men require 3,400 mg daily, and food sources include sweet potato, banana, avocado, and coconut water.
+The fix: Adult women need 2,600 mg and men require 3,400 mg daily, and food sources include sweet potato, banana, avocado, and coconut water.

 You’re feeling tired

 While scurvy, or vitamin C deficiency, may make you think of pre-18th-century sailors, inadequate intake of the immunity-supporting nutrient is seen in specific groups, including smokers and people exposed to secondhand smoke.
 In fact, studies suggest that smokers have a more than a 30 per cent greater risk of vitamin C deficiency.
 Feeling tired all the time and irritability are symptoms that you may have dipping C levels.

 The fix: Adult women need 75 mg daily, and men require 90 mg—while smokers need an extra 35 mg daily, according to the NIH.
 Citrus, cantaloupe, kiwi, pineapple, tomatoes, spinach, bell peppers, and broccoli are all excellent sources.

 Find out the healthiest fruits you can buy.

 You would only know this for sure via lab work, and low levels might be linked with decreased intake of the mineral iodine.
 Very low iodine levels may reduce production of the thyroid hormone, which could lead to hypothyroidism.
 Low iodine intake is especially worrisome for pregnant women—it can cause miscarriage and many other problems.
 Women of childbearing age had iodine levels just above iodine insufficiency, on average, in the CDC report.